ktorio/ktor-documentation/topics/basic-client.md

    The Ktor client allows you to send credentials without waiting the `WWW-Authenticate` header using the `sendWithoutRequest` [function](#configure).

-4. Usually a client displays a login dialog where a user can enter credentials.
+3. Usually, a client displays a login dialog where a user can enter credentials.
 Then, a client makes a request with the `Authorization` header containing a username and password pair encoded using Base64, for example:

    ```
    Authorization: Basic amV0YnJhaW5zOmZvb2Jhcg
    ```
    {style="block"}

-5. A server validates credentials sent by the client and responds with the requested content.
+4. A server validates credentials sent by the client and responds with the requested content.

 ## Configure basic authentication {id="configure"}